English club announces Portuguese return after 12 years

 Cristiano Ronaldo It’s from Manchester United.
-The English club announces the return of the great idol this Friday (27).
+The English club announced the return of the great idol this Friday (27).

 After a lot of soap operas about the future, the guy finally chose Old Trafford as his destination.
 CR7, which was in the youth, entered the crosshairs of PSG, after Manchester City, but set even back to the house.